Welcome to the St. Augustine, FL Branch of AAUW

 January 2025 – Human Trafficking Awareness Month

-St. Augustine City Vice Mayor, Barbara Blonder, presented a Human Trafficking Awareness Proclamation to AAUW St. Augustine President, Cathie Altman and Betty Griffin House Representatives during JAnaury’s City Council meeting
+St. Augustine City Vice Mayor, Barbara Blonder, presented a Human Trafficking Awareness Proclamation to AAUW St. Augustine President, Cathie Altman and Betty Griffin House Representatives during Janaury’s City Council meeting

 Vice Mayor Barbara Blonder, AAUW Pres.
 Cathie Altman, 2 Representatives from Betty Griffin, Mayor Nancy Sikes-Kline, back row – Commissioners Jim Springfield and Jon DePreter